Do Dental Implants Stop Jawbone Shrinkage Completely?

 How quickly does jawbone shrinkage begin after losing a tooth?

-The most significant reduction in bone volume often occurs during the first six to twelve months following tooth loss.
+Bone resorption can begin relatively soon after a tooth is lost or extracted.
+Research indicates that the most significant reduction in bone volume often occurs during the first six to twelve months following tooth loss.
+The rate then typically slows but continues gradually over subsequent years.
+The extent of bone loss varies between individuals and is influenced by factors such as overall health, the location of the missing tooth, and whether any tooth replacement has been placed.
 Discussing options with your dentist soon after tooth loss may help in planning appropriate care.

 Is it too late to get dental implants if I have already lost bone?